qbead/qbeadWebsite/content/book/transpile.md

 <video src="/images/bookpics/stepcounter_final.mp4" muted autoplay playsinline loop></video>

 The C++ code to do this is fairly simple (or it will be after you go through our [lessons](/book)).
-Instead of focusing on the code here, we will explore how we can present it in an **interactive** fashion inside of the web browser.
+We can show it here in its entirety, but even such a short piece of code can look intimidating to those new to coding.
+Instead, let us explore how we can present it in an **interactive** fashion inside of the browser.

 ```c++
 float total_motion = 0;